'Climbing droplets' could lead to more efficient water harvesting

-Category: Environment Hits: 0Researchers have discovered that a novel surface they developed to harvest water from the air encourages tiny water droplets to move spontaneously into larger droplets.
+Category: Environment Hits: 2Researchers have discovered that a novel surface they developed to harvest water from the air encourages tiny water droplets to move spontaneously into larger droplets.
 When researchers placed microdroplets of water on their liquid-lubricant surface, the microdroplets propelled themselves to climb, without external force, into larger droplets along an oily, ramp-shaped meniscus that forms from the lubricant around the larger droplets.
 The 'coarsening droplet phenomenon' formed droplets large enough for harvesting.

 Read more https://www.sciencedaily.com/releases/2021/03/210325120810.htm